Documentation

 Models are available for illuminance-elicited changes, cognitive input, and specifically for fear conditioning.
 All model build on LTI systems and are inverted in the framework of GLM.
 PsPM contains many pre-processing and convenience functions for eye-tracking data.

-- The model for fear-conditioned pupil size responses (fcPSR) was introduced in: Korn CK, Staib M, Tzovara A, Castegnetti G, Bach DR (2017).
+- Korn CK, Staib M, Tzovara A, Castegnetti G, Bach DR (2017).
 A pupil size response model to assess fear learning.
 Psychophysiology, 54, 330-343.
-[PubMed]
+[PubMed] (GLM for fear-conditioned pupil size responses)

 Models for heart data